heyaroom/QeX/README.md

   - [Subspace-search variational quantum eigensolver](https://arxiv.org/abs/1810.09434)

 - To Do
-  - add more detail condition on dataset (projector dataset id, clique index)
+  - Add more detail condition on dataset (projector dataset id, clique index)
-  - generalize the driver
+  - Generalize the driver